TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

 moveJsFromHeaderToFooter
 ------------------------

+.. container:: table-row

+   Property
-..  confval:: moveJsFromHeaderToFooter
+         moveJsFromHeaderToFooter

-    :name: config-moveJsFromHeaderToFooter
+   Data type
-    :type: :ref:`data-type-boolean`
+         :ref:`data-type-boolean`

+   Description
          If set, all JavaScript (includes and inline) will be moved to the bottom of the HTML document, which is after the content and before the closing body tag.

 ..  index:: config; MP_defaults